top of page

 House of Speakeasy at Joe's Pub: An evening of acclaimed writers telling stories about their work.
 I was part of their first LIVE show in two years.
 Check it out.

-Mini Desk Tour for BookPost: A writerly tour of my workspace at the artists residency in Italy, Civitella Ranieri, for BookPost.
+Mini Desk Tour for Bookpost: A writerly tour of my workspace at the artists residency in Italy, Civitella Ranieri, for BookPost.

 You Speak by Jean Valentine: My reading of a poem by my late mother in The Night Heron Barks.